Office Number: 1306 Van Hise Hall

 Research/Language Interests: Continental Philosophy, Jewish Thought, Race and Religion, Secularism, Political Theology, Translation Theory, Media Studies

 About: Adam Stern joined the Department of German, Nordic, and Slavic and the Center for Jewish Studies in 2019.
 He previously held a position as a postdoctoral associate in the Whitney Humanities Center and Program for the Study of Antisemitism at Yale University.
-His first book, Survival: A Theological-Political Genealogy, is forthcoming from the University of Pennsylvania Press.
-Other work has appeared in The Journal of Religion, Word & Image, CR: The New Centennial Review, and Critical Times.
+His book, Survival: A Theological-Political Genealogy, was published with the University of Pennsylvania Press (2021).
+Other work has appeared, or is forthcoming, in The Journal of Religion, Word & Image, CR: The New Centennial Review, and Critical Times.
 He is currently working on two book projects: one on settler colonialism, entitled Jewish History Must Be Defended, and the other, a conceptual study in political theory, entitled, No Hands: An Archaeology of Emancipation.